 - Cover the top of muffin with cheese.

-- Top with sliced egg and your protein rich breakfast gets ready!
+- Top with sliced egg and your protein rich breakfast is ready!

 22. Mediterranean Sandwich